w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 1. **CREATE A PROPOSED REVIEW COMMENT BY REPLACING THE PROMPTS ABOVE THIS PARAGRAPH, BUT LEAVE THIS PARAGRAPH INTACT AS WELL AS THE TEXT BELOW IT** Then ask the i18n WG to review your comment.

 2. Set a label to identify the spec.
 This starts with s: followed by the spec's short name.
-If you are unable to do that, ask a W3C staffer to help.
+If you are unable to do that, ask a W3C staff contact to help.

 3. After discussion with the i18n WG, raise this issue to the WG that owns the spec.
-Use the text above this para as the basis for that comment.
+Use the text above this para as the starting pint for that comment, but add any suggestions from the i18n WG.

-4. Replace the text 'link_to_issue_raised' below with a link to the place you raised the issue.
+4. Replace the text 'url_for_the_issue_raised' below with a link to the place you raised the issue.
 Do NOT remove the initial '§ '.
+Do NOT use []() notation - just paste the URL.

-5. Edit this issue to remove this paragraph and ALL THE TEXT ABOVE IT.
+5. Remove the 'pending' label.
+DO NOT add a needs-resolution or tracker tag to this issue – add it to the issue you raised in the other WG's repo.

-6. Remove the 'pending' label.
+6. Edit this issue to **remove all the instructions** down to and including this line.